pactus-project/pactus-website/content/blog/2025-02-14-exchange-announcement.md

 However, we’ve made a bold decision to take a different path:
 **We Build an Exchange, a Different One.**

-Instead of dedicating a huge amount of money to get listed on some exchanges, we will create a fully open and transparent exchange that allows users to trade Pactus and enables anyone to join.
+Instead of dedicating a significant amount of money to get listed on exchanges, we will create a fully open and transparent exchange that allows users to trade Pactus and enables anyone to join.
-It will not be the same as other exchanges on the market because:
+It will be different from other exchanges on the market because:

 - **Open Source**